Undergraduate Commencement Ceremony

 Doors open at 8:00am

 If you have family and friends who are unable to attend the 2019 Commencement ceremony, the ceremony will be live-streamed so they can enjoy it from afar!
-The link will be posted on the main University of Connecticut site, sometime in May 2019, before the event.
+See the link at the bottom of this web page for information about live-streaming the event and access to previous years commencement live-streams.

 8:00 a.m. – Guests Admitted to Gampel